Designing networks

 [14]:

-Tip: More useful options for the generation of agents based on micro-level data can be found in chapter >>>From survey participants to agents<<< (not online yet).
+Tip: More useful options for the generation of actors based on micro-level data can be found in chapter >>>From survey participants to actors<<< (not online yet).

 The LocationDesigner

-The LocationDesigner class has various attributes and methods which can be customized by the user to specify which kind of locations are created and how the agents are assigned to which location instances.
-The attributes and methods of the LocationDesigner are read by the Creator and then translated into the bipartite network of agents and locations.
+The LocationDesigner class has various attributes and methods which can be customized by the user to specify which kind of locations are created and how the actors are assigned to which location instances.
+The attributes and methods of the LocationDesigner are read by the Creator and then translated into the bipartite network of actors and locations.
 Here is an overview of the attributes and methods of the LocationDesigner class:

 [15]: